Neale Sourna's QUANTUM LEAP: "Rule of Thumb" script, Teaser and Act 1

 (emphatically measured)

 Al, I can't stay here.
 I can't....
-Luz said I have headaches.
+Luz said I

 The Observer fiddles with the Handlink.